rstar24/nvim/README.md

 I will make better and better

 I am not being able to get the icons in my neovim lets fix this

-I am adding few lines for second commit
+This is a use less commit